DavidOriel/Adv.-computational-learning-and-data-analysis/README.md

 Outograd.ipynb - Notebook where i research the Autograd feature for gradient computations

 EX2-
 CNN_RNN.ipynb - Notebook where i have built a complete, library free CNN and RNN.

 EX3-
+Attention_please.ipynb - contains work with 'seq2seq' and 'Attention' mechanisms and build a couple of PyTorch translation mechanisms with some twists.